async-labs/builderbook/README.md

 ## Contributing

 Submit an [issue](https://github.com/builderbook/builderbook-app/issues/new) to report bugs or suggest improvements to this web app.
-You can also ask questions, report bugs, or suggest improvements to our book.
 Please follow the issue template.

 By participating in this project, you are expected to uphold Builder Book's [Code of Conduct](https://github.com/builderbook/builderbook-app/blob/master/CODE-OF-CONDUCT.md).

-## Support This Project

-Our project is free and open source.
-If you want to support it and learn how we built this app, check out [our book](https://builderbook.org/books/book-1/introduction).

-In the book, we teach you how to build this web app from scratch - with [individual codebases](https://github.com/builderbook/book-1-code) for every chapter.
-We wrote our book using this web app.

-Our book is ideal for junior developers who want to learn how to build their own web apps.
-You should know fundamentals of HTML, CSS, and JavaScript.
-Experience with React is helpful but not a must-have.

 ## Team